jcmoraisjr/haproxy-ingress/docs/content/en/docs/examples/external-haproxy.md

 ```

 Change the hostNetwork to `true` if your cluster doesn't provide a service loadbalancer.
-These parameters are also configuring an external haproxy, version 2.3.4, and configuring
+These parameters are also configuring an external haproxy and configuring haproxy to log
-haproxy to log to stdout.
+to stdout.

 Add the HAProxy Ingress Helm repository if using HAProxy Ingress' chart for the first time: